BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 ]
 ```

 The `PublicKeys` object is itself a subject with its own assertions.
 It `allow`s all access to the XID and it contains an `ENCRYPTED` `privateKey`.
 This recursive structure lets you build arbitrarily rich identity documents.
-In Tutorial 03, you'll add your GitHub account and SSH keys as `attachments—vendor-qualified` containers for application-specific data.
+In Tutorial 03, you'll add your GitHub account and SSH keys as `attachments-vendor-qualified` containers for application-specific data.

 #### A Review of Envelope Format